Your dog's diet

 Your dog's diet has a huge impact on their health and happiness.
 The wrong diet can lead to obesity and life-long health issues.
 The right diet keeps them slim, healthy and in good condition.

-Our vet’s recommend feeding your dog a high-quality commercial dog food, available from pet shops or the PDSA Pet Store.
-These contain all the nutrients your dog needs, in the right amounts.
-Follow the feeding guidelines on the back of the packet and weigh out your dog’s food to make sure they’re eating the right amount.
+Our vet’s recommend feeding your dog a high-quality, complete dog food, readily available from pet shops or the PDSA Pet Store.
+These complete diets contain all the nutrients your dog needs, in the right amounts.
+Follow the feeding guidelines on the back of the packet and always weigh out your dog’s food to make sure they’re eating the right amount.

 If you are worried about your pet’s diet, speak to your vet or vet nurse who will be happy to give advice on an appropriate diet for your pet.
 They can also help you work out how much to feed and whether your pet needs to lose or gain weight based on their body condition.

 Why is diet so important?